Children and Pollution Lead poisoning Mercury in fishProfessor Emerita Colleen F. Moore

 University of Wisconsin - MadisonDepartment of Psychology

-(Fall 2011--Now at Montana State University, Bozeman, MT -- Limited research opportunities for undergraduates in my lab group at Wisconsin with continuing grad students; No longer accepting new grad students at Wisconsin)
+(2015--Affiliate Professor Montana State University, Bozeman, MT -- No longer accepting grad or undergrad students for research at Wisconsin)

 Exposure Environmental Justice